Caddo Kiowa Tech Center receives FIRST Robotics Grant

 The grant recipients awarded through PSO are among 137 FIRST Robotics teams in AEP’s 11-state service territory that received funding this year.

 PSO, A unit of American Power (NYSE: AEP), is an electric utility company serving more than 545,000 customers in eastern and southwestern Oklahoma.
 Based in Tulsa, PSO has 3,800 megawatts of generating capacity and is one of the largest distributors of wind energy in the state.
-News releases and other information about PSO can be found at www.psoklahoma.com.For almost half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
+News releases and other information about PSO can be found at www.psoklahoma.com.For over half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
 Opportunities at CKTC range from business and health to science and transportation trades.
 Additionally, CKTC offers customized workplace training and short-term training.
 More information about CKTC is available online at www.mycktc.com or by calling 405.643.5511.
 CKTC is a proud member of the Oklahoma Department of Career and Technology Education, which provides leadership and resources and assures standards of excellence for a comprehensive statewide system of career and technology education.
 The system offers programs and services in 29 technology center districts.